2004–05 Middlesbrough F.C. season: Season review

 Both domestic cups were disappointing for the Boro team and the draws weren't favourable towards them.
 They only lasted two rounds in each competition, going out in the fourth round of both cups, to Manchester United in the FA Cup and to a young Liverpool side in the League Cup.
 The UEFA Cup run - Middlesbrough's first foray into Europe, having won the first major trophy of their history, the League Cup, the previous season - held greater joy.
 The first round was a two-legged knockout match against Baník Ostrava - Boro's first ever European match, with the first leg was at home.
 With a fantastic atmosphere at the Riverside, Middlesbrough cruised through the first leg 3–0; with a comfortable 1–1 draw in the away leg, they had qualified for the group stages and were guaranteed another 4 matches.

 Middlesbrough were drawn in Group D, along with Villarreal, Lazio, Egaleo and Partizan Belgrade.
 The fans were confident that the team could earn at least a third-place finish in the group and therefore qualify for the knockout stages.

 Boro went on to exceed all expectations, beating Egalio and Partizan Belgrade as expected and also achieving a fantastic 2–0 victory over Lazio - the only blot being a 2–0 away loss to Villarreal.
 This was enough to earn them a second-place finish and qualification for the next round, where Middlesbrough were drawn against Grazer AK.
 Middlesbrough managed a 2–2 draw against the then Austrian champions in the first leg, away.
 The team duly built on this in the return leg and progressed to the next round following a 2–1 win.

-The round of 16 saw Boro face Sporting Lisbon for a place in the quarter finals.
+The round of 16 saw Boro face Sporting CP for a place in the quarter finals.
 However, luck wasn't with Middlesbrough and they found themselves in the middle of an injury crisis.
 The first leg was at home and remained goalless at half time.
 Sporting then proceed to show their class and scored 3 in a thirty-minute spell after the break.
 Boro looked like they were to exit the competition, but a spectacular overhead scissor kick from Joseph Desire-Job and a late Chris Riggott goal gave a weakened Boro team a fairly respectable 3–2 loss.
 The second leg didn't go to plan though; despite fantastic support from 3,000 travelling fans, Middlesbrough went down 1–0, losing 4–2 on aggregate.
 The Boro fans took the defeat in good heart, however, and partied late into the night in Lisbon.